Torlugic/E-Commerce/FIX_CHECKLIST.md

 ### If Test Still Fails

 **Error: "Received HTML instead of JSON"**
-- [ ] Double-check REALM matches URL environment
+- [ ] Double-check realm (environment identifier) matches URL environment
 - [ ] Verify no typos in credentials
-- [ ] Confirm credentials are from correct environment
+- [ ] Confirm all credentials are from the same environment (sandbox or production)
 - [ ] Check credentials are not expired

 **Error: "Missing environment variable"**